Nala (The Lion King): Film and television

-A young Nala debuted in The Lion King (1994) as the daughter of Sarafina and the best friend of Simba, who she often accompanies on his adventures throughout the Pride Lands.
+A young Nala debuted in The Lion King (1994) as the daughter of Sarafina and the best friend of Simba, whom she is betrothed to and often accompanies with on his adventures throughout the Pride Lands.
 Simba invites Nala to visit the forbidden Elephant Graveyard with him, despite his father Mufasa's orders.
-The cubs are soon ambushed by Shenzi, Banzai and Ed, a trio of hyenas chosen by Simba's treacherous uncle Scar to kill Simba in order to improve his own chances of becoming king, but are ultimately rescued by Mufasa.
+The two cubs are soon ambushed by Shenzi, Banzai and Ed, a trio of spotted hyenas chosen by Simba's treacherous uncle Scar to kill Simba in order to improve his own chances of becoming king, but are ultimately rescued by Mufasa.
 The following day, however, Nala is devastated to learn from Scar that both Simba and Mufasa have perished during a wildebeest stampede.
-With both Simba and Mufasa dead, Scar usurps the throne and becomes king and allows hyenas into The Pride Lands.
-Several years into Scar's tyrannical rule, which has left the kingdom barren and starving, a desperate Nala ventures into the jungle in search of help, where she attempts to eat a warthog named Pumbaa; little does she know that the warthog is actually a friend of Simba's, who is, in fact, alive and well.
+With both Simba and Mufasa dead, Scar usurps the throne and becomes king, allowing the hyenas into the Pride Lands.
+Several years into Scar's tyrannical rule, which has left the kingdom barren and starving, a desperate Nala ventures into the jungle oasis in search of help, where she attempts to eat a warthog named Pumbaa; little does she know that the warthog is actually a friend of Simba's, who is, in fact, alive and well.
 While defending Pumbaa from Nala, Simba recognizes Nala, and the two finally reunite only to argue over why Simba is refusing to face his responsibilities and return to Pride Rock.
 Upon learning that Simba has eventually decided to return to Pride Rock and face Scar, Nala travels back to the Pride Lands to assist him.
 Surprised to find Simba alive, Scar forces his guilt-ridden nephew to "admit" to the pride that he is responsible for Mufasa's death, which was in fact caused by Scar himself by throwing Mufasa off a cliff into the stampede.
 Upon learning the truth, Simba forces his uncle to admit his act to the pride, and a battle ensues between the pride and Scar's army of hyenas.
 Simba eventually defeats Scar and becomes king, with Nala ultimately becoming his queen.